www.mobot.org Research Home | Search | Contact | Site Map

 - corpus teres, breve, testa vaginatum et intra cotyledones inclusum, a Thwaitesio aliisque descriptum et pro embryone sumptum, nobis potius radicula cum cotyledonum basibus continua videtur, the round, short body [sheathed with the testa] included within the cotyledones, by Thwaite and others described and taken for an embryo.

-- Sed characteres e stigmatis forma sumpti, nisi aliae notae accedant, hic nobis non magis valere videntur quam in Corydali v. in Dicentra (B&H); but the characters taken from the form of the stigma, unless other features occur, here seem by us to be no more strong than in Corydalis or in Dicentra.
+- sed characteres e stigmatis forma sumpti, nisi aliae notae accedant, hic nobis non magis valere videntur quam in Corydali v. in Dicentra (B&H); but the characters taken from the form of the stigma, unless other features occur, here seem by us to be no more strong than in Corydalis or in Dicentra.

 - Genus habitu naturalissimum, sed characteres diagnostici a siliqua sumpti nulli vel decipientes (B&H); a genus most natural in general appearance, but the diagnostic characters taken from the siliqua are none or deceiving.